-- Get Tested for STI’s – We can also perform this exam and provide treatment from our location at no cost.
+- Get Tested for STI’s – We can also test for STIs and provide treatment from our location at no cost.
 Many Sexually Transmitted Diseases have no symptoms, therefore go undetected.
 If you have an STI at the time a surgical abortion is performed, you are at high risk to develop Pelvic Inflammatory Disease (PID) which may result in hospitalization for treatment.
 It is best to be tested and fully treated before having an abortion.

 ABORTION HEALTH AND SAFETY CHECKLIST